Susi’s 7-year EQAO Ratings

 Next, the previous seven years were weighted so that the more recent years would be more important than older years to a school’s ultimate rating.
 Each of the three subjects (Reading, Writing, Mathematics) would then have its own 7-year rating, and for the school’s final rating, the ratings were added together and divided by three to arrive at a composite rating.

 Obviously, the higher the composite rating, the higher the ranking.
-This is reflected in the “7-Year EQAO” scores you see.
-Anything above 2.900 is considered to have above average pass-rates (relative to all the EQAO-eligible schools in Ontario), and anything below 2.900 is considered to have below-average pass-rates.
+This is reflected in the “7-Year EQAO” scores we have, and these results are available to our clients.

 Yet, while this is an important gauge on a school’s performance, certainly it is not the only factor parents should consider when looking for Mississauga School Rankings, Oakville School Rankings, Toronto School Rankings, Markham School Rankings or any of the other rankings in the GTA.
 Because of socio-economic factors and demographics, I feel that some schools appear to be much EASIER to teach at than others – that is, those “easier” schools would be much more likely, in my opinion, to corral higher EQAO pass-rates.
 To me, this might be unfair and unjust, which is why I established the Teacher Support Index to attempt to “level the playing field”.
 Read all about the Teacher Support here.